-- (2) Qualified applicants will have completed their preprofessional year with all required preprofessional courses and a minimum of ★24 University transferable courses, with ★15 completed in one Fall/Winter.
+- (2) Qualified applicants will have completed their pre-professional year with all required pre-professional courses and a minimum of Œ24 University transferable courses, with Œ15 completed in one academic session.
 For ranking purposes, qualified applicants will be separated into two pools: - a.
-Cohort Applicant Pool includes applicants with a minimum of ★24 and a maximum of ★39 University transferable coursework, with credit in no more than one of the primary core courses (see §54.1.3) in the Faculty of Business; and - b.
-Non-cohort Applicant Pool includes applicants - i. with more than \star 39 University transferable, or - ii. credit in two or more of the primary core courses (see §54.1.3) in the Faculty of Business, or - iii. with a degree from an approved postsecondary institution.
+Cohort Applicant Pool includes applicants with a minimum of Œ24 and a maximum of Œ39 University transferable coursework, with credit in no more than one of the primary core courses (see §54.1.3) in the Faculty of Business; and - b.
+Non-cohort Applicant Pool includes applicants - i. with more than Œ39 University transferable, or - ii. credit in two or more of the primary core courses (see §54.1.3) in the Faculty of Business, or - iii. with a degree from an approved post-secondary institution.
 Preference within the non-cohort applicant pool will be given to applicants with transfer credit in all or most of the primary core courses in the Faculty of Business.

-Applicants will be ranked within their respective pools and offers of admission made based upon this ranking within residency categories (see \$13.2).
+Applicants will be ranked within their respective pools and offers of admission made based upon this ranking within residency categories (see

-Applicants who do not possess all of the required preprofessional courses, but are otherwise admissible, may be considered for admission where space exists within one of the two applicant pools.
-Such applicants will be normally required to present a higher grade point average than those admitted under 15.3.1.111(1).
-Offers of admission will be based upon the grade point average in the most recent Fall/Winter, consisting of a minimum of ± 15 .
+Applicants who do not possess all of the required pre-professional courses, but are otherwise admissible, may be considered for admission where space exists within one of the two applicant pools.
+The Admission Ranking Index will then be calculated on the basis of grades in those prerequisites presented and the grade point average in the most recent Winter Session.
 Missing prerequisite courses are required to be made up in the first year of the program following admission.